pcheng17/blog.petercheng.me/src/content/blog/hello-world.md

 lastMod:
 ---

-Hello, world!
 I now have a little corner on the interwebs all to myself.

-I'm planning to use this space as a way to record things that I learn that I want to save for my future self.
-Back in school, I was never much of a note-taker, but I've begun to realize the importance of writing things down.
-Our brains are great at producing new ideas, but terrible at remembering things.
+I'm planning to use this space as a way to record things that I learn that I want to save for my future self, or perhaps for others who might stumble upon my blog.

 This website is built by me with [SvelteKit](https://kit.svelte.dev/) and [Tailwind](https://tailwindcss.com/), and deployed on [Vercel](https://vercel.com).
 It's been a